 A few more thoughts…

-Although I structured my baby shower as a couple of weeks leading up to a one time event, the WebBabyShower platform keeps their platform up and available for 6 months and with their premium plan that extends to the baby’s first birthday.
+Although I structured my friend’s baby shower to run a couple of weeks before and lead up to a one time event, the WebBabyShower platform keeps the shower up and available for 6 months.
+With the premium plan that extends to the baby’s first birthday.

 I asked my friend how she liked the experience, and this is what she had to say: